venkateshk111/aws-certified-devops-engineer/README.md

 ## AWS Organizations
+ - Service Control Policies (SCP)
+    - SCPs are used to manage permissions in AWS Organizations

 - Account Factory for terraform
     - **To enable the Enterprise Support option, set the following feature flag to True** in your AFT deployment input configuration.